Memorial Day for Fallen Soldiers of Israel and Victims of Terrorism

 Yom HaZikaron is described by the Ministry of Foreign Affairs as “a day of collective and personal anguish mingled with honor for the fallen.”
 (1)

-The Red Everlasting (Helichrysum sanguineum)—like the poppies of Flanders Fields—is an emblem of the fallen.
-Locals call the little flower Dam HaMacabim, which means the “blood of the Maccabees.”
+The Red Everlasting (Helichrysum sanguineum)—like the poppies of Flanders Fields—is a commemorative emblem of the fallen.
+Locals call the little flower Dam HaMacabim, which translated means the “blood of the Maccabees.”
 Unlike others that quickly bloom and fade, the small pine cone-shaped flower retains a blood-red color for five or six weeks.
 Some suggest the flowers only grow where the blood of brave souls has been spilled in Israel’s defense.